1hassanharidy/kaggle_training/README.md

 # kaggle_training
-A repo documenting my training on kaggle website
+A repo documenting my learning on kaggle website